sri96/vanilla/README.md

 **Authors: Adhithya Rajasekaran, Renuka Rajasekaran and Sri Madhavi Rajasekaran**

 You can read the documentation of the preprocessor in the file named **"Documentation.pdf"**.
+The source of the documentation is written in Vanilla itself and provided as a reference.

 The project is released under MIT License.